Laudabiliter: In favour of authenticity

+Eleanor Hull (1860-1935), a.k.a.
+Eibhlín Ní Choill, accepted in 1931 that there was a debate about the continuing existence of the document, but that the clear intent of the Papacy from at least 1172 onwards was that the Lordship had been assigned to Henri with its consent.
+She wrote of the critics: "... none of these writers notices the important fact that through the whole of the Middle Ages and up to late times the Bull was accepted without question as genuine both by the Irish nation and by the Vatican.
+The Privilege of Pope Alexander III, Adrian's successor, confirmed the Bull, and his letters to the King, to the clergy and bishops of Ireland, and to the nobles, enforced obedience to it.
+A copy existing in the Book of Leinster, on a fly-leaf (p.
+342 of the facsimile), shows that in the thirteenth century, to which date this copy is ascribed, it was looked upon as part of the historical material belonging to that province."

 Writing about the 1317 Remonstrance (see below), the historian J. R. S. Phillips has said that "it demonstrates that in the early fourteenth century Pope Adrian IV's bull Laudabiliter, in which he had urged Henry II of England to conquer Ireland, was regarded even by enemies of the English as a key element in the English monarchy’s claims to the lordship of Ireland".

 Against authenticity

 Goddard Henry Orpen notes that as early as 1615 Laudabiliter was denounced as a forgery by Stephen White, to be followed by John Lynch in 1662 and later still by Abbé Mac Geoghegan.
 Francis Aidan Gasquet writes that during the residence of the pontifical court at Avignon two Lives of Pope Adrian IV were written.
 One was composed in 1331 and the second in 1356.
 In neither is there any mention of this important act of the Pope, although the authors find a place for many less important documents.

 Thomas N. Burke O.P., in his English Misrule in Ireland: A Course of Lectures in Reply to J. A Froude, puts forward a number of arguments against both the Bull of Adrian and the letters of his successor, Pope Alexander III.
 Burke questions the date on Laudabiliter, in addition to the terms contained in it and how it was obtained, questioning also the date in which it was first produced by Henry and why.
 Patrick Francis Moran also disputed the bull's authenticity in a November 1872 article in the Irish Ecclesiastical Record.

 Professor Anne Duggan's research indicates that Laudabiliter is a falsification of an existing letter and that was not in fact Adrian's intention to grant Henry the rights he claimed.